catalinred/catalinred.github.com/_posts/2012-03-26-css3-loading-animation-experiment.markdown

 <!-- more -->

 For this example, I'll be using two CSS3 animations: one that fades the color for the triangles and one animation that rotates the whole design.
-These two animations, synchronized, will help creating a quite nice effect.
+These two animations, synchronized, will help to create a quite nice effect.

 ## The HTML